Abdelrhman-Ellithy/ellithium.github.io/docs/test-modes.md

 ### Step 1: Create a Base Test Class

-Create a base class that extends `NonBDDSetup`:
+Create a base class that for handling driver setup and taredown :

 ```java
 package tests.base;